S3DI-Lab/S3IC.github.io/_projects/about_lsz_f.md

   <img src="https://th.bing.com/th/id/OIP.NGIDdVP6vw9ue_D-mrEVFQHaHa?rs=1&pid=ImgDetMain" width="28">
 </a>

 Dr. Songze Li is a professor at School of Cyber Science and Engineering, Southeast University.
 He was an assistant professor at the [Internet of Things Thrust](https://www.hkust-gz.edu.cn/academics/hubs-and-thrust-areas/information-hub/internet-of-things/) in HKUST (GZ), and an affiliate assistant professor at [CSE Department](https://cse.hkust.edu.hk/) in HKUST (CWB).
 Before that, he worked as a researcher at Stanford University.
 Dr. Li received his Ph.D. degree from University of Southern California in 2018, and his B.Sc. degree from New York University in 2011.
 Dr. Li’s current research interest is on developing secure, scalable, and responsible distributed computing and learning solutions, mainly focused on machine learning and blockchain.
 His research papers have been published at top security and machine learning conferences and journals inlcuding USENIX Security, NeurIPS, ICML, ICLR, TIFS, and TIT.
 Dr. Li received the Best Paper Award at NeurIPS-20 Workshop on Scalability, Privacy, and Security in Federated Learning.
 He was Qualcomm Innovation Fellowship finalist in 2017.

-### Research Interests
 ---
+#### <div style="margin-bottom: 0px;">Research Interests</div>
+---
 - Federated learning security and privacy
 - Security, privacy, and safety of large language and multi-modal models
 - Secure multi-party computation
 - Blockchain security and scalability

-### Academic Services
+#### Academic Services
 ---
 - Secretary - IEEE Information Theory Society Hongkong Chapter

-##### Guest editor
+##### <u>Guest editor
 - Journal of Surveillance, Security and Safety, special issue on AI Security and Privacy
 - Entropy, special issue on Information Theory for Distributed Systems

-##### Area chair
+##### <u>Area chair
 - MLSys 2023 Workshop on Resource-Constrained Learning in Wireless Networks **(MLSys-RCLWN-23)**

-##### Track chair
+##### <u>Track chair
 - The 8th International Conference on Computer and Communication Systems **(ICCCS-23)**

-##### TPC member
+##### <u>TPC member
 - IJCAI 2024 International Workshop on Federated Learning in the Age of Foundation Models **(FL@FM-IJCAI 24)**
 - IEEE International Conference on Distributed Computing Systems **(24)**
 - ICLR 2024 Workshop on Privacy Regulation and Protection in Machine Learning **(PRIVATE ML@ICLR 2024)**